mercury19/ArmorSwap/README.md

 There are a lot of "null" values in ArmorSets.json that will prevent the file from being processed properly, so the code WILL NOT RUN in its current state.

 I need to edit these values by hand via a very tedious process.
-I can't focuse well enough to do it all in one sitting, so I'm bouncing back and forth between
+I can't focuse well enough to do it all in one sitting, so I'm bouncing back and forth between writing the code and finishing the data.

-writing the code and finishing the data.
+There is a brief explanation of the json fields in constants.py.